SaltyMole/ft_transcendence/README.md

 - [OWASP Authentication Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html)
 - [Frontend Masters — API Design in Node.js, v5](https://frontendmasters.com/courses/api-design-nodejs-v5/) — this course was a major help in designing the backend's API architecture
 - [Best practices of using WebSockets for real-time communication (Medium)](https://medium.com/@tusharkumardev/best-practices-of-using-websockets-real-time-communication-in-react-native-projects-89e749ba2e3f) — used as a reference for the real-time/WebSocket implementation
+- [Arduino official documentation](https://docs.arduino.cc) — main reference for the `flemme.ai` USB controller firmware (Pro Micro / ATmega32U4, USB HID)
+- [Arduino forum](https://forum.arduino.cc) and related community forums — used throughout the hardware module for wiring, encoder handling, and I2C troubleshooting
+- **LabElec of 42Paris** and the **42Chips** student association — primary source of hardware knowledge, tools, and fabrication support (PCB design/etching, 3D printing) for the `flemme.ai` controller

 ### AI usage

-Claude (Anthropic's AI assistant) was used throughout backend development as a learning and debugging aid, in particular for: designing the Express/TypeScript backend architecture, resolving Drizzle ORM migration and version-compatibility issues, debugging an Express routing conflict, implementing JWT authentication, bcrypt hashing, and TOTP-based 2FA, troubleshooting Docker/Podman configuration, and handling the response to a leaked-secrets security incident (rewriting git history with `git filter-repo`).
+Claude (Anthropic's AI assistant) was used throughout backend development as a learning and debugging aid, in particular for: resolving Drizzle ORM migration and version-compatibility issues, debugging an Express routing conflict, troubleshooting Docker/Podman configuration.
 StackOverflow was also used as a complementary resource for debugging across the project.
+For the `flemme.ai` hardware module, Claude was additionally used to help debug both the firmware/electronics side and the software integration, as well as to help write part of the module's documentation.